Aliases for SEPT2 Gene

 GeneCards Summary for SEPT2 Gene

 SEPT2 (Septin 2) is a Protein Coding gene.
 Diseases associated with SEPT2 include Gastrointestinal Anthrax and Toxic Optic Neuropathy.
-Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
+Among its related pathways are Organelle biogenesis and maintenance and Actin Nucleation by ARP-WASP Complex.
 Gene Ontology (GO) annotations related to this gene include GTP binding and enzyme regulator activity.
 An important paralog of this gene is SEPT4.

 UniProtKB/Swiss-Prot for SEPT2 Gene